Corneal Dystrophy: Symptoms, Causes, Diagnosis & Treatment

-Corneal dystrophy is a group of genetic, often progressive eye disorders that affect the cornea, the transparent outer layer of the eye responsible for focusing light.
-Although these disorders may not initially impact vision, they can lead to significant discomfort and vision impairment over time.
+Corneal dystrophy is a group of inherited eye disorders that affect the cornea, the clear outer layer of the eye responsible for focusing light.
+These conditions cause abnormal material to build up in the cornea, which can gradually lead to discomfort, blurred vision, and vision impairment.
+Corneal dystrophies usually affect both eyes and may vary in severity from mild changes to significant corneal damage over time.

 Corneal dystrophies are classified based on the specific layer of the cornea they affect: